Belmont Hosts 2024 Unity and Belonging Symposium

 The symposium served as a safe and supportive space to network and share best practices for effectively championing unity and belonging at participating respective institutions.

-Many universities at the symposium, along with institutions across the nation, face major obstacles due to new state legislation affecting diversity, equity and inclusion programs.
+Many universities at the symposium, along with institutions across the nation, face major obstacles due to new state legislation.
 Throughout the symposium panelists, moderators and attendees candidly examined the challenges while sharing their motivations and successes.

-Dr. Xavia Burton, executive director of the Office of Diversity, Inclusion and Belonging at Indiana State University, delivered a passionate closing keynote, emphasizing the importance of hope in overcoming personal and collective impasses.
+Dr. Xavia Burton, an executive director at Indiana State University, delivered a passionate closing keynote, emphasizing the importance of hope in overcoming personal and collective impasses.

 “It's hard to be the only one unselfish enough to always think about the other,” she said.
 “But hope allows us to know that, when we see chaos happening afar, we can't assume that it won't happen right here.
 This is your one and only life.
 We get to make a difference for other people by doing this work.”